 Are you the type of person who is afraid of her own shadow?
 Then Green-Wood Cemetery is for you.
-Vegetarian TravelingMom Judy Antell is terrified of horror movies but she loves the tranquil and lush cemetery.
 The park-like setting is one of the most magnificent spots in Brooklyn and should top a list of the best free in NYC attractions.
 We bet you’re dying to see it.

 If you had to guess, would you be able to name the number two tourist attraction in the United States in the early 1800s?
 Hint: the Statue of Liberty and Metropolitan Museum weren’t around back then.
-It was…Green-Wood Cemetery, in Brooklyn*.
-This magnificent space, which predates nearby Prospect Park and Central Park, lets visitors wander its verdant grounds for free.
+It was…Green-Wood Cemetery, in Brooklyn.
+(The top tourist attraction in the United States in the 1800s was Niagara Falls.)

-The cemetery lets you walk the hilly paths and explore the grave sites of New Yorkers, both famous and infamous.
+The cemetery lets you walk the hilly paths and explore the grave sites of New Yorkers, both famous and infamous, for free.
 Out of respect, you can’t run in the cemetery, though running the outside perimeter is a rite of passage for those training for NYC marathon.

 Green-Wood Cemetery is on the National Register of Historic Places.
 The gothic gates at the main entrance alone are worth a visit.
 A colony of monk parakeets (also known as Quaker parrots) roost in the gates.
 Kids would be happy to hear that the poop from these birds does not destroy the gates.